-The Authority's analysis of which scheme costs constitute fixed, and which are variable costs, is addressed in a subsequent chapter.
+The Authority's analysis of which scheme costs constitute fixed, and which are variable costs, was addressed in a subsequent chapter of the Draft Report.

-In response to MDIAC's submission that SunWater may not have an incentive to deliver water if the fixed charge is high, the Authority notes that, under the prevailing legislative framework and contractual arrangements, SunWater has an obligation to supply existing customers with water under the announced allocation.
+In response to MDIAC's submission that SunWater may not have an incentive to deliver water if the fixed charge is high, the Authority noted that, under the prevailing legislative framework and contractual arrangements, SunWater has an obligation to supply existing customers with water under the announced allocation.